 Born in Chicago, Philip enrolled at the University of California, Berkeley in 1965 after the Free Speech Movement of 1964 captured his imagination.
-Leaving the safe, insular cocoon of a conventional Midwestern suburb for a highly charged world of academic curiosity, cultural change, and student activism was transformational.
+Leaving a Midwestern suburb for a highly charged world of academic curiosity, cultural change, and student activism was transformational.
 It was an education in every sense of the word, a pivotal time of learning and self-discovery.

 Law and Language

 After graduating with a degree in English, Philip enrolled at Harvard Law School.
 While ultimately he became a practicing attorney—first in Boston, later in San Francisco and New York—his love of language and writing has been an important theme throughout his life.

 After 20 years of practicing law at a large San Francisco law firm, Philip accepted a position as general counsel for a global professional services firm.
 The role demanded getting quickly to the heart of complex situations, making difficult decisions, and communicating clearly to solve problems in a collaborative setting.

 After retiring in 2014, Philip began to channel his energy into political writing.
 His writing focused initially on the 2016 presidential election and the incoming Trump administration.
 A writer friend encouraged Philip to submit one of his pieces to the Huffington Post for publication.
 Huffington Post accepted the article, as well as several more, and then invited Philip to become a member of its outside contributor network.
 Over the course of the next year, until it discontinued the network, Huffington Post published and promoted some 70 of Philip’s articles.

 More recently, dozens of Philip’s pieces have been published in The Bulwark, a news network launched in 2018 dedicated to providing political analysis and reporting free from the constraints of partisan loyalties or tribal prejudices.